diggerhq/digger/README.md

 ## How to use

-1. fork the [demo repository](https://github.com/diggerhq/tfrun_demo) (or use your own repo with terraform)
+This is demo flow with a sample repo using local state - for real world scenario you'll need to configure remote backend (S3 + DynamoDB) and add a workflow file.

-2. make sure your terraform project is not using a local backend (otherwise it won't persist state).
-[S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) is most commonly used and easy to configure.
+1. fork the [demo repository](https://github.com/diggerhq/tfrun_demo) (or use your own repo with terraform)(https://developer.hashicorp.com/terraform/language/settings/backends/s3) is most commonly used and easy to configure.
-3. Add environment variables into your Github Action Secrets
+2. Add environment variables into your Github Action Secrets
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
-4. if you are using your own repo: add a [workflow file](https://github.com/diggerhq/tfrun_demo/blob/main/.github/workflows/plan.yml) to the root of the repo
+3. if you are using your own repo: add a [workflow file](https://github.com/diggerhq/tfrun_demo/blob/main/.github/workflows/plan.yml) to the root of the repo
-5. make a change and create a PR - this will create a lock
+4. make a change and create a PR - this will create a lock
-6. comment `digger plan` - terraform plan output will be added as comment
+5. comment `digger plan` - terraform plan output will be added as comment
-7. create another PR - plan or apply won’t work in this PR until the first lock is released
+6. create another PR - plan or apply won’t work in this PR until the first lock is released
-8. you should see `Locked by PR #1` comment
+7. you should see `Locked by PR #1` comment

 ## Remote backend and state-level locks